 Why does the water taste differently at different times of the year?

-Our water comes from Kemp Lake.
+Our water comes from CRD Integrated Water Services.
+In turn CRD gets the water from Sooke lake.
 Surface water sources (i.e. lakes, rivers, streams) are susceptible to changes depending on the weather, time of year and other influences.
-As Kemp Lake is a relatively small lake, these influences can have a rapid effect on the condition of the water, including taste, colour and odor.
-The District does not filter the water, but relies solely on chlorination to disinfect, deodorize and clarify the water.
-In some cases the conditions of the water cannot be fully offset by chlorination alone.
+These influences can have an effect on the condition of the water, including taste, colour and odor.
 Although the water conditions change, the safety of the water remains unchanged.
-The level of chlorine in the system is adjusted to maintain a safe level regardless of the water conditions.

 Why does the water go off without notice?